Banff and Buchan (UK Parliament constituency)

-Banff and Buchan is a constituency of the House of Commons, located in the north-east of Scotland within the Aberdeenshire council area.
-It elects one Member of Parliament at least once every five years using the first-past-the-post system of voting.
+Banff and Buchan was a constituency of the House of Commons, located in the north-east of Scotland within the Aberdeenshire council area.
+It elected one Member of Parliament at least once every five years using the first-past-the-post system of voting.

-The seat has been held by David Duguid of the Scottish Conservatives since 2017; until then the Scottish National Party (SNP) had held the seat since 1987, with the then First Minister of Scotland Alex Salmond representing the seat until 2010 and Eilidh Whiteford until 2017.
+The seat was most recently held by David Duguid of the Scottish Conservatives from 2017; until then the Scottish National Party (SNP) had held the seat since 1987, with the then First Minister of Scotland Alex Salmond representing the seat until 2010 and Eilidh Whiteford until 2017.

+Further to the completion of the 2023 Periodic Review of Westminster constituencies, the seat was subject to boundary changes which involved expansion into eastern parts of Moray.
+As a consequence, it was renamed Aberdeenshire North and Moray East, which was first contested at the 2024 general election.

 Constituency profile

-A mostly rural constituency, it takes in the towns of Fraserburgh, Peterhead and Turriff, and the main industries are fishing and tourism.
+A mostly rural constituency, it took in the towns of Fraserburgh, Peterhead and Turriff, and the main industries are fishing and tourism.

 The Aberdeenshire council area as a whole voted against Scottish independence in 2014.

 61% of people in constituency are estimated to have voted in favour of leaving the European Union in the 2016 Brexit referendum.

 In 2010, Eilidh Whiteford succeeded Alex Salmond as the MP for Banff and Buchan, but the SNP vote share fell below 50% for the first time since 1992, due to a strong challenge by the Conservative Party.
 In the 2015 general election, the SNP achieved its best-ever result in the constituency, with Whiteford winning a 60.2% share of the vote and increasing her majority by more than 10,300 votes.

 In 2017, the constituency saw the second-largest swing to the Conservatives in all of Scotland (20.2%), bested only by the swing achieved by Colin Clark in defeating Salmond in the neighbouring seat of Gordon (20.4%).
 Observers attributed this to anger at the SNP's opposition to Brexit and support for a second independence referendum.
-After the election, The Guardian reported that, "In the coastal town of Peterhead, locals at the Waverley hotel were toasting Salmond's first defeat since being elected as an MP in 1987.
+After the election, The Guardian reported, "In the coastal town of Peterhead, locals at the Waverley hotel were toasting Salmond's first defeat since being elected as an MP in 1987.
 Murdo MacKenzie, 51, a former fisherman, said there was a lot of anger about Sturgeon's stance on Europe.
 'Europe is dictating our fishing quotas.
 I've voted SNP all my life but if you take the power away from Westminster and hand it to Brussels, how is that independence?'"

 At the 2019 general election, Banff and Buchan's Conservative vote share bucked the Scottish trend and increased by 2.1%, increasing David Duguid's majority to over 4,000 votes and taking over 50% of the vote share.